Santa Barbara Vegan Wine Trail + travel guide - Updated for 2022

 First, a quick important fact about wine: not all wine is vegan.
 Winemakers commonly use “fining,” which is a process in which agents are used to achieve a certain color or clarity, to remove unwanted substances, etc. These agents frequently include egg whites, casein (a milk protein), bone fragments and fish bladder.
 So the reality is, many things lurk in your wine that you might not be aware of.
 What’s more, current labeling laws do not require any disclosures on wine, beer, or liquors about ingredients or processes.
 There are more than 70 commercial additives allowed in wine.
 While some wineries may in fact be vegan, most don't lead with it on their labels, websites or tasting rooms.

 To make vegan wines easy to find, I created the "Vegan Wine Trail" which maps out the best wineries and wine tasting experiences that you can trust are pouring animal-free products in your glass.
-Plus, some bonus recommendations; vegan restaurants and eateries—and even a few shopping hotspots—that are a must-try as part of your adventure.
+Plus, some bonus recommendations, vegan restaurants and eateries—and even a few shopping hotspots—that are a must-try as part of your adventure.
 Read on for descriptions of each below, broken down by neighborhood.

 The Santa Barbara Vegan Wine Trail